treeverse/lakeFS/docs/enterprise/troubleshooting.md

 After executing the script you should have four files: lakeFS/fluffy logs and lakeFS/fluffy flare output.
 Before sharing these files, please review them to make sure all secrets were correctly redacted and that all the collected information is shareable.

-### Step 4 - Zip Output Files and Attach to HubSpot Ticket
+### Step 4 - Zip Output Files and Attach to Support Ticket

-Once you're done inspecting the files, you can zip them into a single file and attach it to a HubSpot issue.
+Once you're done inspecting the files, you can zip them into a single file and attach it to a Support Ticket in the [support portal](https://support.lakefs.io/).

 #### New Ticket